 Last year, I read Wayfarer by KM Weiland and while I enjoyed it, there was nothing in the book that I hadn’t seen somewhere before.
-It’s superhero tropes made it somewhat predictable.
-Wayfarer was saved by its action and speedy plot, but not all books will be so lucky.
+It’s superhero tropes made it somewhat predictable, but its action and speedy plot gripped me tight and stopped me from putting it down.
+Not all books will be so lucky.

 Tropes, like all things literary, should be used with care.
 It’s best for a story to have something surprising, unique, or new to keep a fickle reader like me hooked.